gentlegiantJGC/PyMCTCompiler/reader/README.md

     * the same as 8 but with nbt rather than properties

+11. Return the __output_blockstate__ and __new__ (but don't merge them here)

+Some of the mapping functions allow nesting so there should be another function that calls the above and at the very end merges __new__ into __output_blockstate__ and that is the final blockstate in the output version.

+Note that sometimes the mappings will fail perhaps because an invalid input blockstate is given.
+In these cases the input blockstate should be given as the output so that if converted back to the input version no data will be lost.
+The user can also be asked what they want done with it.

 ## Feature Set

 When converting from version to universal all bar "new_nbt" can be used.
 The universal format should not contain any nbt data.
 Store it as a property instead.